 ‘One cause of dysrationalia is that people tend to be cognitive misers, meaning that they take the easy way out when trying to solve problems, often leading to solutions that are wrong.
 Another cause of dysrationalia is the mindware gap, which occurs when people lack the specific knowledge, rules and strategies needed to think rationally.’

-I fit quite easily and happily into the first description.
-I take the easy way out in solving problems, because I think that’s the rational way to solve problems.
+I fit easily and happily into the first description.
+I take the easy way out in solving problems, because that’s the rational way to solve problems.
 Why would you look for difficulty?
 Obviously, other Arrogant Buffoons think otherwise about problem solving.
 They’re the ones who’ll survive a zombie apocalypse.
 (Arrogant Buffoons would be an awesome name for a rock group.)

 I also fit well in the second part, which wouldn’t be true if I didn’t have that darn Dunning-Kruger thing.